Rest for a moment. All will be explained in due time, my beloved. My...Dark King.My Dark King

-, events go drastically differently, mostly in ways that aren't good.
-Yusei ends up not being around to help Aki in her duel with Misty and instead gets severely injured by a load of falling debris, Crow nearly winds up with his face beaten in by a Brainwashed and Crazy
+, events proceed drastically differently, mostly in ways that aren't very good.
+Yusei winds up not being around to help Aki in her duel with Misty and instead gets severely injured by a load of falling debris, Crow nearly gets his face beaten in by a Brainwashed and Crazy

 Aki, and then the King of the Underworld

 gets involved and everything just starts going straight to Hell.
 Literally!

 Suffice it to say, this is one fic that takes the already Darker and Edgier

 plot of the Dark Signer arc and ramps it straight Up to Eleven

 The story is currently being written by Masterdramon

 , and is 17 chapters in.
 It can be read here

 .
 The story's greatest strengths are its familiarity with and respect towards the entirety of the Yu-Gi-Oh!